-Subject Summary of Change to Common Manual Type of Update Effective Date 1287 Administrative Forbearance under Income-Based Repayment (IBR) 11.21 Administrative Forbearance Figure 11-2 Adds information to the Manual about administrative forbearance provisions related to the income-based repayment plan final regulations published in the Federal Register on November 1, 2012.
-Federal For administrative forbearances granted under the income-based repayment provisions, on or after July 1, 2013, unless implemented by the lender no earlier than November 1, 2012.
-1288 Revised Total and Permanent Disability Discharge Process 12.5.A Default Aversion Assistance Request (DAAR) 13.1.D Claim File Documentation 13.3 Claim Purchases or Discharge Payment 13.6.A Default Claims 13.8.G Total and Permanent Disability Implements new policies to support the new process by which all TPD loan discharge applications are processed by the Department and the Department makes the disability determination.
-The Department will instruct the lender when to suspend collection activity, when the TPD application is approved, and to either file a claim with the guarantor or return the loan to repayment status, or another status, as appropriate.
-Also requires the lender to notify the guarantor to cancel any DAAR and DAAR activities on a loan for which the borrower plan to apply for, or has applied for, a TPD loan discharge.
-Federal Total and permanent disability (TPD) discharge applications received by the loan holder on or after July 1, 2013.
-Notification that the borrower claims to be totally and permanently disabled received by the loan holder on or after July 1, 2013.
-TPD notifications from the Department received by the loan holder on or after July 1, 2013.
-1289 HEROES Waivers Updates H.4.B Figure H-2 Extends the HEROES waivers to September 30, 2017.
-Also eliminates the waivers applicable to the armed forces deferment and implements waivers of the annual documentation requirement for affected individuals who are repaying FFELP loans under an income-based repayment plan.
-Requires the lender to maintain for three years, plus a three-month transition period, the payment amount applicable under the most recent PFH calculation when the borrower is unable to provide updated income and family size documentation due to his or her status as an affected individual.
-Removes the requirement that a school eliminate from its calculation of the amount of funds it returns as "unearned funds", the amount of any charges that the school is required to cover, and has covered, with non-Title IV sources of aid.
+Subject Summary of Change to Common Manual Type of Update Effective Date 1287 Administrative Forbearance under Income-Based Repayment (IBR) 11.21Administrative ForbearanceFigure 11-2Adds information to the Manual about administrative forbearance provisions related to the income-based repayment plan final regulations published in the Federal Register on November 1, 2012.
+Federal For administrative forbearances granted under the income-based repayment provisions, July 1, 2013 unless implemented by the lender no earlier than November 1, 2012.
+1288 Revised Total and Permanent Disability Discharge Process 13.1.DClaim File Documentation13.3Claim Purchases or Discharge Payment13.6.ADefault Claims13.8.GTotal and Permanent DisabilityImplements a new process by which all TPD applications are processed by the Department who makes the disability determination and instructs the lender when to suspend collection activity and when to file a claim with the guarantor.
+Federal Total and permanent disability (TPD) discharge applications, or initial notifications of a borrower's intent to request a TPD discharge, received by a lender on or after July 1, 2013.
+1289 HEROES Waivers H.4.BHEROES Act WaiversFigure H-2Extends the HEROES waivers to September 30, 2017.
+Also eliminates the waivers applicable to the armed forces deferment and implements waivers of the annual documentation requirement for affected individuals who are repaying FFELP loans under an income-based repayment plan.Requires the lender to maintain for three years, plus a three-month transition period, the payment amount applicable under the most recent PFH calculation when the borrower is unable to provide updated income and family size documentation due to his or her status as an affected individual.
 Federal September 27, 2012.